 Since I was a child I always wanted to go to India.
 I still don’t know what it was exactly that drew me to this country.
-But when I was finally old and brave enough to travel on my own, I booked a ticket to Delhi to travel around Rajasthan.
+But when I was finally old and brave enough to travel on my own, I booked a ticket to Delhi to go backpacking Rajasthan.

 It was my first trip on my own and I am not sure I can recommend India as a first destination for a solo female traveller.
 For me, it was tough sometimes.
 Nothing could prepare me for the overwhelming chaos.

 India is a country of extremes and so were my emotions.
 There were times I just wanted to go home and times I tought it was the most beautiful country in the world.

 Why Backpacking Rajasthan?